No fuel. No water. No hope. Rescued sailors describe ordeal after leaving Outer Banks.

 The men described fearsome waves.

-But it was the crew of the Silver Muna that spotted the Atrevida II some 214 miles east of Delaware on Tuesday.
+But it was the crew of the Silver Muna that spotted the Atrevida II some 214 miles east of Delaware the following Tuesday.

 “This is an excellent example of the maritime community’s combined efforts to ensure safety of life at sea,” said Cmdr.
 Daniel Schrader, a spokesman for the Coast Guard Atlantic Area.